Cleared Traditional

 Risk

 K183027 is an FDA 510(k) clearance for the Steerable catheter control system.
-This device is classified as a Catheter Remote Control System (Class II - Special Controls, product code PJB).
+Classified as Catheter Remote Control System (product code PJB), Class II - Special Controls.

 Submitted by Stereotaxis, Inc. (St. Louis, US).
-The FDA issued a Cleared decision on September 6, 2019, 309 days after receiving the submission on November 1, 2018.
+The FDA issued a Cleared decision on September 6, 2019 after a review of 309 days - an unusually long review period, suggesting complex equivalence evaluation.

 Submission Details